haririmonfared/Fotomics-Imagification/README.md

 # HOW TO USE:
 Simply, run the jupyter notebook named “deng_reads_demo.ipynb” and run commands one by one.
 For using your data, first you have to turn your dataset in a .csv file with labels and indexes then you can use it’s address in third box as input.

+# What we have done so far:
+The main code tried to use RNAseq data and make images of them to classify cells by deep learning approaches.
+Now, we want to use ATACseq data instead.
+According to that, we first started to use 2 percent of our data from elsewhere by the code named “prepare_photomics.r”.
+This code apply to a .rdata file and get 2 percent of it and then save the result in a .csv file.
+To use this code we give three items as input:
+1-	Directory path:
+for instance we use “intra-Corces2016” folder to use it’s components.
+You just have to change the value of “setwd” function to change the directory path.
+2-	Read labels:
+from that folder we use a .tsv file in “input” subfolder as labels.
+You can use labels file address in third line 3-	Read data: also in input folder, there is a .rds file which keeps the data.
+In line number 5 we use it’s address.
+Now you can run the code to have your .csv file from a .rds dataset.
+Note that you can modify output path at last line.

 ## Introduction

 This repository contains a python implementation of Fotomics algorithm that converts non-image data into images. \